 Trust Wallet also connects easily with the XRP Ledger and supports DApps and Web3 features.
 There’s no need to share personal details, and the wallet is 100% free to use.
 It’s backed by Binance and regularly updated.

-4. Keystone 3 Pro: Best XRP offline wallet (air-gapped)
+4. Keystone 3 Pro: Best XRP offline wallet for long-term Storage

-Keystone 3 Pro is the best XRP wallet because it offers unmatched security, broad support, and a smooth user experience.
+Keystone 3 Pro is one of the best XRP wallets because it offers unmatched security with a 100% air-gapped design, broad coin support, and a smooth user experience with a touchscreen.
 It supports native XRP via integration with XRP Toolkit on firmware M‑5.0 or later, allowing you to send and receive XRP seamlessly.

 It’s 3 secure element chips (EAL 5+) and an air‑gapped design prevents online attacks.
 A large 4‑inch touchscreen and fingerprint unlock make transactions quick and intuitive.
 It supports over 5,500 cryptocurrencies, including XRP, and works with MetaMask and other wallets.